What is Process Mining?

 Process Mining 101 series: Part 1

-Have you heard of Process Mining or Process Mining Software before but are not sure how it works or if it has any value to you?
+Have you heard of Process Mining or Process Mining Software before but are not sure what’s the meaning, how it works or if it has any value to you?
 Or are you completely new to the area of Process Mining and just arrived here by pure chance?
 Don’t worry.
 We’ve got you covered.
 In this five-part series we’ll give you a comprehensive guide to Process Mining.
 We’ll start with the basics and go into more details regarding application, use cases and possibilities along the way.
 The series ends with common misconceptions about Process Mining that cause confusion and hold people back from getting started.

 Part 1: What is Process Mining

-What is Process Mining
+What is Process Mining?
+How does it work?

 We start our workshop with the basics of Process Mining.
 What do we mean by ‘process’?
 How does Process Mining work?
 Where did it come from?
 What are its advantages?
 Who can use it?
 What are the typical application areas?
 And what do you need to get started?